-Time-of-flight neutron spectroscopy will be used to examine the local potential of methane adsorbed in a metal-organic-framework (IRMOF-1).
-This experiment illustrates the important techniques of neutron tunneling and quasielastic neutron scattering (QENS).
+Time-of-flight neutron spectroscopy will be used to examine the local potentials of methane adsorbed in metal-organic frameworks.
+This experiment illustrates the important phenomenon of neutron scattering from tunneling molecules.
 We shall discuss all aspects of the experiment, from sample preparation and the choice of instrumental setup through to data treatment and interpretation of results.